 Freedom Park/Paul Frank Field/Gorham Ave.
 Athletic Field 3261 Gorham, adjacent to the library, is essentially a field for the Pony/Colt league, which was started by Parkite Paul Frank.
 Ballfield, concession building, soccer field.

 Hampshire/Georgia/Westwood Park: 6520 – 18th Street between Edgewood and Hampshire Ave.
 This is 3.34 [7.1] acres of open space and woods.
 It was apparently acquired by 1952/dedicated in the plat.
 1.4 acre pond.

 Hurd Park/Carroll Hurd Rotary Park was named for Carroll Hurd, Rotarian and former Mayor of St. Louis Park.
 It is located north of Cedar Lake Road between Nevada and Pennsylvania Avenues.
 The park dedication took place on September 27, 1976, and improvements were made that year.
-In 1980 the name was changed to Caroll Hurd Rotary Club, reflecting work the SLP Rotary Club had done to make improvements.
-A Rotarian donated additional land also in 1980.
-In the Summer of 1983, the Youth Conservation Corps built steps leading into the park.
-In n 1990, the Rotary Club requested that their name be removed and added to Northside Park.
+In 1980 the name was changed to Caroll Hurd Rotary Club Park, reflecting work the SLP Rotary Club had done to make improvements.
+A Rotarian donated additional land in 1980.
+In the Summer of 1983 the Youth Conservation Corps built steps leading into the park.
+In 1990 the Rotary Club requested that their name be removed and added to Northside Park.
 There are no structures on the 3.11 acres, and is described as a peat bog with a wetland in the middle.

 Jersey Park: 1601 Jersey.
 The Jersey-Idaho Block Club worked on the park.
 It got its name on February 21, 1978.
 This park now has 1.95 acres.
 It includes a woods and wetlands.
 Facilities include a playground, basketball court, skating, and horseshoes.